celtra/reform/README.md

 - Install `gulp` with `npm install -g gulp`
 - Run `npm install` to install all the dependencies
 - Source files are located in `src` and `less` for CoffeeScript and LESS, respectively.
 - Tests are located in `test`.
 You can run them by opening `test/index.html` in the browser.
+Before you'll ned to run `gulp test` to build test scripts.
-- Run `gulp watch` to build `reform.js` and `reform.css` and watch for changes
+- Run `gulp` to build `reform.js` and `reform.css` and watch for changes
+- Before pushing new build to `npm` repository, run `gulp build`.

 ### Static Ruby server